A pediatric psychiatrist or psychologist can conduct a thorough, in-depth examination to diagnose reactive attachment disorder.

 - An evaluation of parenting and caregiving styles and abilities

-Your child's doctor will also want to rule out other psychiatric disorders and determine if any other mental health conditions co-exist, such as:
+Your child's mental health provider will also want to rule out other psychiatric disorders and determine if any other mental health conditions coexist, such as:

 - Intellectual disability